-The making of this film has been a labour of love for the past 3 years.
-The good news is that we are 80% shot.
-Our multi-award winning team lead by Hossein Fazeli and Jack Silberman, who collectively have received 100 awards for their films, is working around the clock to complete the film.
+Our multi-award winning team led by Hossein Martin Fazeli and Jack Silberman, who collectively have received 100 awards for their films, is working around the clock to complete the film.

 When Vikram was killed a year later by upper-caste rival gang members, Phoolan was brutally gang-raped by the kidnappers as well as inhabitants of an upper caste village called Behmai where she was kept as a hostage.

 Miraculously she managed to escape, vowing revenge.
-A few months later she formed her own gang and manifested her revenge by returning to Behmai and shooting 21 villagers.
-The massacre was sensational and shocking news because it was the first time in history that high-caste men were murdered by a gang led by a low-caste woman.
+A few months later she formed her own gang and manifested her revenge by returning to Behmai and shooting 21 men whom she thought were responsible for her rape.
+The massacre was sensational and shocking news because it was the first time in history that high-caste men were murdered by a low-caste woman.

 And so, Phoolan’s story as the Bandit Queen began.
-For 4 years she roamed the countryside like a female Robin Hood, ransacking high-caste villages and giving money to the poor, avenging abuses against low-caste women, and dispensing rough justice against rich landowners.
+For 4 years she roamed the countryside like a female Robin Hood, ransacking high-caste villages, giving money to the poor, and dispensing rough justice against men who abused women and girls.
 Phoolan became the most wanted outlaw in India, with a price on her head to match.
 Desperate to catch her, the authorities took their frustration out on her parents – destroying their meager home, torturing, and imprisoning them.
 To protect her family from police abuse, the Bandit Queen agreed to surrender.

 Phoolan’s greatest transformation happened in jail where she renounced violence and became a Buddhist.